TopScrech/Swift-Docs/ScrechKit.md

 It makes the use of many modifiers easier and your code more readable

 ## Stalin Sort
-Stalin Sort is a humorous and inefficient sorting algorithm ~~in~~spired by the historical figure [Joseph Stalin](https://en.wikipedia.org/wiki/Joseph_Stalin).
+Stalin Sort is a humorous and ~~in~~efficient sorting algorithm inspired by the historical figure [Joseph Stalin](https://en.wikipedia.org/wiki/Joseph_Stalin).
 It works by iterating through a list of elements and ~~putting in the gulag~~ removing any element that is not in order, resulting in a sorted list of the remaining elements

 ```swift